IgnasiLucas/cophyhopa/README.md

 # 2021-10-27
 We received the Bioanalyser results from the 5 pools, with similar profiles, and I decide to use equivalent amounts of DNA in the target size range from the 5 pools to make the final pool.
+See [the report here](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2021-10-27/README.html).

 # 2021-10-13
 Assignment of samples to indices, according to distribution of samples in